 Ladder Explanation Wow!
 To recognise any wow moments - learning/effort/engagement of children in the classroom, supported by House points and class reward Super Learning To recognise effort/achievement in a child's learning or attitude to learning, supported with house points Excellent effort To praise a child for good contributions/engagement/behaviour in the classroom, supported by house points Ready to learn All children to start here each morning.
 Reflect on children's attitudes to learning and the school rules.
+The child's peg will be added to the ladder as they are 'ready to learn' in line with the 3B school rules.
 Reminder - Make A reminder will be given to the child to make a better better choices choice and adapt their behaviour to suit the learning environment.
 Ensure all reasonable adjustments have been made so that they can access learning.
-Staff to draw attention to the model of behaviour they do want in the classroom (Positive discipline) Teachers Choice The choice is taken away from the child as they cannot make the correct choices, the child will reflect on their behaviour.
+Staff to draw attention to the model of behaviour they do want in the classroom (Positive discipline).
+The child's peg will be removed from the ladder to prevent public reprimanding until they become 'ready to learn' in line with the 3B school rules.
+Teachers Choice The choice is taken away from the child as they cannot reachers choice make the correct choices, the child will reflect on their behaviour.
 CT will then discuss their behaviour using the restorative conversations and scripted responses to support these discussions.
 The child will be allowed another chance to adapt their behaviour and follow the school rules.
 Red card Child will complete a reflection sheet and discuss the incident.
 These conversations will use the scripted responses.
 Parents will be informed and the incident will be logged on ARBOR

 PLEASE NOTE: All of the above actions will be used consistently across the school and class teachers will use their professional judgement regarding actions to take at the most appropriate time.
 It is occasionally possible to leap or accelerate movement for certain behaviours displayed.
-Aggressive behaviour, fighting or swearing will trigger consequences and lead immediately to recording on Arbor.
+Aggressive behaviour, fighting or swearing will trigger consequences and lead immediately to recording on Arbor (children's developmental ages and levels of understanding will of course be taken into account).
 In these cases, the teacher will use her/his professional judgement to decide whether senior leaders should be asked to intervene immediately.